Broken-down truck blocks westbound traffic on Sunshine Bridge for hours

 SORRENTO - A stalled vehicle blocked westbound traffic on the Sunshine Bridge for hours Wednesday morning.

 The breakdown was first reported around 8 a.m. on the bridge's sole westbound lane.
-Only one lane has been open in past months due to ongoing roadwork.
+Only one lane has been open in past months due to planned roadwork.

 Broken down 18-wheeler shuts down Sunshine Bridge westbound, tow on scene. pic.twitter.com/heLYdQrKGp— Ashley Frugé WBRZ (@ashleywbrz) June 5, 2019